We know a thing or two,

 By Greg Nott, Big Heart Bison

-One of the first things we learn about buffalo is from the infamous song, “Oh give me a home, where the buffalo roam…”.
+One of the first things we learn about buffalo (or bison) is from the infamous song, “Oh give me a home, where the buffalo roam…”.
 Yes, they do like to roam.

 From interesting …